2018 Program Info

 The exact schedule of “team races” with BJC team support will be determined as the season approaches.
 Sometimes, weather or other factors require us to change the races with BJC team support.

-Junior riders must have a license to race. ($35 for a USA Cycling license plus $15 for a Colorado license) Details here.
+Riders must have a license to race. ($40 for a USA Cycling license plus $15 for a Colorado license) Details here.

 Riders need their own cyclocross or mountain bike as well as a helmet and appropriate clothing (rain jacket, gloves, cold weather gear, etc.).
-Buy and sell gear on the BJC Facebook group.
+You can buy and sell gear on the BJC Facebook group.

 Team uniforms are pre-ordered by individuals prior to the season.
 Clothing must be ordered and paid for directly from the Coure online store.
 Clothing is not included in program fees and there is no inventory of clothing held by BJC.